 A new report from the Begun Center for Violence Prevention Research and Education provides the research to back this reality, which may lead to further funding and resources to help survivors remove themselves from life-threatening situations.

-The Domestic Violence High Risk Team (DVHRT) is a Cuyahoga County initiative comprised of domestic violence experts and advocates, criminal justice professionals, and Begun Center researchers Jeff Kretschmar, PhD, Ashley M. Bukach, MPH, and Rebecca A. Bray, MSSA.
+The Domestic Violence High Risk Team (DVHRT) is a Cuyahoga County initiative comprised of domestic violence experts and advocates, criminal justice professionals, and Begun Center researchers Jeff Kretschmar, PhD, and Ashley M. Bukach, MPH.